Frequently Asked Questions

 How has the community been kept up-to-date?

 Local residents and other interested parties were invited to join the DHA community conversation by mail and email, and by reference to the project website.
 Regular website updates, and mail and email communications ensured that interested parties were kept informed about DHA’s progress, and provided people with opportunities to learn about the project and to provide feedback to the project team.
 In addition, DHA held three community information days at the site and created a Community Reference Group (CRG) to inform the development of the original masterplan.
-Community feedback will also inform the new masterplan currently being designed.
-DHA will continue to keep stakeholders informed about the project's progress.
+Community feedback also informed the revised masterplan.

 What will happen to the Moreton Bay Fig tree at the end of Henry Street?

-The Moreton Bay Fig tree and its associated story provide a wonderful connection for DHA from the past to the present, and would be an ideal centrepiece of any development at Mount Lofty.
-An arborist has inspected the Moreton Bay fig tree, and the nearby Chinese Elms (weeds) have been removed.
+The Moreton Bay Fig tree and its associated story provide a wonderful connection for DHA from the past to the present.
+This historical fig tree has been retained within an environmental covenant in the new masterplan.

-The new masterplan will be for a less substantive development than originally proposed, and will have a greatly reduced impact on traffic volumes.
+As the revised masterplan is for a less substantive development than originally planned, it will have a greatly reduced impact on traffic volumes.
 DHA’s independent traffic engineers have conducted traffic volume surveys to identify existing traffic volumes at intersections and road links.
 Local knowledge about peak traffic volumes on nearby roads was received by DHA and provided to the traffic engineers.
-The traffic engineers provided a comprehensive report, submitted to council as part of the original Development Application.
-This information will inform the new masterplan currently being designed.
+The traffic engineers provided a comprehensive report, submitted to Council as part of the original Development Application.
+This information was updated in relation to the revised masterplan.

 Who is DHA and what is their role as a developer?